 2. Saving for a large down payment

-Saving for a down payment when the cost of living continues to rise and wages remain stagnant is difficult.
+Saving for a down payment when the cost of living continues to increase and wages remain stagnant is difficult.
 This doesn't even take student loan debt into account.
 In fact, 68% of millennials surveyed cited not having enough for a down payment as the reason they can't purchase a home.
 However, it's possible that many people overestimate the amount needed for a down payment.

 3. Millennials are seeking specific home features

 Millennials are energy and technology conscious.
 This means the features they seek in a home may be considerably different than the needs of other generations.
-Energy conscious millennials are often interested in green appliances and other home features that help save energy.
+Energy-conscious millennials are often interested in green appliances and other home features that help save energy.
 They're also interested in locations that make public transportation and walking trails easily accessible.
 Smart home features are also heavily sought after by millennials.
 These specific wants and needs narrow down the pool of available homes.

 4. A financial/homebuying information gap exists

 Many millennials believe they're not financially prepared to qualify for a mortgage, although their income and credit scores suggest they could afford it.
 While millennials are technology savvy and likely have no problems navigating apps and websites to search for new homes, many don't know about financial tools available to help them overcome certain homeownership barriers.
 This financial education gap leads many could-be homebuyers to remain renters.

 Many millennials underestimate their ability to secure a mortgage.
 Financial education and homebuying tips can help them face the housing market with confidence.
 Take these steps to prepare.

 Instead of assuming you can or can't secure a mortgage, get a firm understanding of your financial standing and what you need to qualify.
 Begin by learning your credit score, your debt-to-income ratio and how much house you can afford.
 Learn about ways to increase your credit score, and save as much money for your down payment as possible.